apache/sedona/docs/download/compile.md

 mvn clean release:perform -DautoVersionSubmodules=true -Dresume=false -Darguments="-DskipTests"
 ```
 4. Now the releases are staged.
 A tag and two commits will be created on Sedona GitHub repo.
+5. Delete the scm tag on GitHub and we will only keep the tag created by the last compilation target.

 Now let's repeat the process to other Sedona modules.